Tight-binding model: correction of the d-band approximation: Charge distribution in transition metal surfaces and alloys

-In the alloy CoPt L1$_0$ (stable phase) from a plane wave basis calculation, there is a charge transfer of $0.25 e$ from the Cobalt to the Platinium using a Bader charge analysis.
-A further calculation on the other phases of CoPt gives also a charge transfer decreasing with the concentration of the Co.
-Of course restricted to the localized d-band, there is a conservation of the charge.
-But we cannot generalize the charge neutrality to a global charge neutrality in the delocalized case as this approximation simplified the difficulty using an all-orbitals $spd$ tight-binding calculation.
-To handle this difficulty, the LDOS are filled simultaneous to obtain the sum of the valence electrons of the two species Co and Pt (9+10 electrons) as the Fermi level.
+In the alloy L1$_0$ CoPt using a plane-wave basis set calculation, a charge transfer of $0.25$ electron from cobalt to platinum is observed, as determined by Bader charge analysis.
+A subsequent calculation of the other phases of CoPt reveals a decrease in charge transfer with increasing concentrations of Co.
+When the tight-binding approximation is restricted to the localized $d$-band, a charge neutrality is required.
+However, it is important to note that the charge neutrality observed in this specific context cannot be extrapolated to a global scale.
+The quantification of charge transfer in the tight-binding approximation is achieved by filling the LDOS to obtain the sum of the valence electrons of the two species, Co and Pt, at the Fermi level: